paraspell/docs/docs/links.md

 ### XCM-API (LightSpell⚡️)
 [API link](https://github.com/paraspell/xcm-tools/tree/main/apps/xcm-api) |
-The XCM API serves as an enhancement for `XCM`, `HRMP`, and `Asset pallet`, designed to simplify the development process.
-By integrating the XCM-SDK, it enables dApp developers to incorporate XCM interoperability without the need to install additional packages, thereby saving both time and costs by offloading heavy computing tasks (such as call generation) from the application.
+The XCM API serves as an enhancement for `XCM` and `Asset pallet`, designed to simplify the development process.
+By integrating the `XCM SDK` and `XCM Router`, it enables dApp developers to incorporate XCM interoperability without the need to install additional packages, thereby saving both time and costs by offloading heavy computing tasks (such as call generation) from the application.

 ### XCM-Router (SpellRouter☄️)
 [Router link](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-router) |